JDM95aus/Project_OpenSourceTerracore_P.O.S.T.-Scarcity-Money-Greed/README.md

 # Project OpenSourceTerraCore

-# *⚠️ Humanitarian Technology & Legal Status Notice ⚠️*

-# This repository contains the complete, open-source blueprints for Project OpenSourceTerraCore (P.O.S.T.), a post-scarcity food synthesis system.
-This technology is explicitly developed and released as a public good for humanity to address global food scarcity.

-# · Legal Framework: This work is protected under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license for public use, with commercial licensing available to fund ongoing humanitarian development.
-# · Public Good Designation: The contents of this repository constitute a non-violent, humanitarian technological artifact.
-Its removal by a platform would represent the suppression of a public good.
-# · Continuity of Access: In the event of repository removal, the immutable blueprint remains available at the project's sovereign source: https://opensourceterracore.org/POSTfullsite.zip

-# This repository serves as a primary distribution node.
-The network is the repository.

 **Democratizing Post-Scarcity through Open-Source Technology**

 Welcome to the project repository for Project OpenSourceTerraCore (P.O.S.T) Food synthesizer and decentralizaion project, the world's first open-source Human OS for integrated food, energy, and material synthesizer.